reazen/relude-random/README.md

 While the implementation of the algorithm is basically a direct port from Elm, there are a few key differences in usage:

+- Integers in Elm match the range of JS numbers (2^53), while Bucklescript ensures ints are 32-bit.
+This difference means that the bit-shifting that forms the foundation of this library won't produce identical values to the Elm version, even when run with the same seed.
 - Elm has a couple different ways to get a value from a generator.
 One is more tightly integrated with the Elm Architecture (producing a `Cmd msg`), which doesn't make as much sense in our context.
-Instead we only have the equivalent of `step`, which we name `Generator.run`.
+Instead we only have the equivalent of Elm's `step` function, which we've named `Generator.run`.
-- Some functions were renamed for consistency with the Relude ecosystem, (e.g. `constant` is `pure` and `andThen` is `flatMap`)
 - The official Elm library provides most of the core pieces, while useful "extra" functions live in [a separate elm-community project](https://package.elm-lang.org/packages/elm-community/random-extra/latest).
 We're in the process of adding many of those directly to Relude Random.
+- Types and functions were renamed for consistency with the Relude ecosystem
+  - Generator and Seed types live in their own modules (as Generator.t and Seed.t)
+  - `Random.initialSeed` is `Seed.fromInt`
+  - `Random.constant` is `Generator.pure`
+  - `Random.andThen` is `Generator.flatMap`
+  - `Random.step` is `Generator.run`